diggedypomme/Controlnet-watchfaces/README.md

 This makes use of clockfaces generated for KindleTimeMachine, with ner ones generated to match circular screens and analogue clocks : https://github.com/diggedypomme/KindleTimeMachine

 --
- !
-NOTE THAT THIS IS STILL A WORK IN PROGRESS !

 ## Preview